steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 - Values: true, false
 - Default: false

 ### 5.3.
-Formatting Options

-These options are used to specify formatting that Mdfmt should apply to Markdown files targeted by the path that is passed on the command line.

-#### 5.3.1.
 Environment

 - Long name: **`--environment`**
 - Short name: **`-e`**
 - Type: string
 - Description: Optional environment name affecting configuration.
-When specified, Mdfmt looks for a file named, `mdfmt.{environment}.json`, where `{environment}` is replaced by the value passed to this option.
-When omitted, Mdfmt looks for a file named `.mdfmt`.
-Directory location: Mdfmt first looks in the directory of the target path, then in the parent directory if any, then in ancestor directories, until found.
-If not found, Mdfmt still runs, just without configuration file input.
-Explicit formatting from command line overrides formatting from configuration file.
+When specified, Mdfmt requires the presence of a configuration file named `mdfmt.{environment}.json`, where `{environment}` is replaced by the value passed to this option.
 - Values: Use a string with characters that are valid to use as part of file names in your operating system's file system.
 - Defult: `null`.
-If this option is omitted, Mdfmt looks for a configuration file named `.mdfmt`.
+If this option is omitted, Mdfmt does not look for an environment-specific configuration file.

+For full details on the configuration system, see [Configuration](#7-configuration).

+### 5.4.
+Formatting Options

+These options are used to specify formatting that Mdfmt should apply to Markdown files targeted by the [target path](#55-target-path) that can be specified on the command line.

-#### 5.3.2.
+#### 5.4.1.
 Flavor

 - Long name: **`--flavor`**
 - Short name: **`-f`**
 - Type: enumeration
 - Description: Sets the [slugification](./Glossary.md#slugification) algorithm used to convert headings to link destinations.
 This affects in-document links both in the body and in the table of contents of the document.
-Dependency: If the value of the `--toc-threshold, -t` option > 0, then this `--flavor, -f` option is required, to inform the flavor of TOC link destinations.
+Dependency: If the value of the `--toc-threshold, -t` option `> 0`, then this `--flavor, -f` option is required, to inform the flavor of TOC link destinations.
 - Values:
   - `Common` - Use a common slugification algorithm that works on multiple platforms including GitHub and VS Code Markdown preview.
   - `Azure` - Use a slugification algorithm that works in Azure DevOps Wiki.
+- Default: `null`.
+If this option is omitted, in-document links are not updated.
+- Configuration file key: `Flavor`

   > If you have a need for another slugification algorithm, it is likely an easy addition to make.
 The code has been architected with an interface that can be implemented for more algorithms.
 Feel free to [reach out](../../README.md#contact).

-- Default: `null`.
-If this option is omitted, in-document links are not updated.
-- Configuration file key: `Flavor`

-#### 5.3.3.
+#### 5.4.2.
 Heading Numbers

 - Long name: **`--heading-numbers`**
 - Short name: **`-h`**